srinivasnm471/KanSynGUI-1/README.md

 You can now see a file named `AppResources.py` in your directory

-## Starting the Application
+## Building and Starting the Application

+### Building the Application

+Open App/Main.py and checkout setEnv() function.
+Change the directory path as per your project.
+After this run

+	chmod 755 ./run.sh

-Start the Application by typing in
+### Start the Application by typing in

-	python3 Main.py
+	./run.sh

 ## License
 MIT License